gwnio/gwnio.github.io-src/content/notes/hibernate-5-notes.markdown

 ## Declarative transaction demarcation
 * you declare when you want to work inside a transaction, then the runtime environment handles this concern
-* EJB container privdes declarative transaction services in Java; called container-managed transactions (CMT)
+* EJB container provides declarative transaction services in Java; called container-managed transactions (CMT)

 ## 10.1.2 on
 * Programmatic transactions in Java SE